Parents Refused To Get Daughter Treatment For 17 Rotten Teeth

 The parents of a Florida girl have been arrested for refusing to get her treatment for 17 rotten teeth.
 Jeremie and Cynthia Maloy were arrested after an investigation that stemmed back to January.

-According to a sheriff’s report made available to the Mail, school officials had noticed that the 10-year-old girl had severely decayed teeth and had notified the parents that her adult teeth had begun to grown inside her ruptured teeth, but the parents did nothing about it.
+According to a sheriff’s report made available to the Daily Mail, school officials had noticed that the 10-year-old girl had severely decayed teeth and had notified the parents that her adult teeth had begun to grown inside her ruptured teeth, but the parents did nothing about it.

 The school became concerned over the girl’s plight over the next few months and tried to set-up dental appointments.
-But the parents never gave the school authorities, permission to take the girl to the dentist, citing not having insurance cover and or a means of transportation.
+But the parents never gave the school authorities permission to take the girl to the dentist, citing not having insurance coverage and or a means of transportation.
 The sheriff’s report stated that the 32-year-old mother was more concerned with the school providing transportation, so that she could buy food and cigarettes.

 Cynthia Maloy and her 31-year-old husband have been arraigned on the solitary charge of child neglect.
 The 32-year-old mother also made vague excuses about being turned away a local dentist she had gone to because her daughter’s condition was severe.